-In June of this year, Mandi felt something in her right breast.
+In June of 2019, Mandi felt something in her right breast.
 Being 27 weeks pregnant she assumed the milk ducts were calcified or this was just normal growth in the breast tissue with the pregnancy hormones.
 At her next OBGYN visit, Mandi’s doctor took a look and wanted to make sure these new lumps weren’t anything more serious.

 After the ultrasound detected abnormal masses, Mandi went to a family friend who is an oncologist for further testing.
 Not long after, she was in her car and then the unthinkable happens.
 Now Mandi was getting the call, “Mandi-you have breast cancer.”

 Mandi had just been alongside her best friend during her breast cancer journey as well as her step-mom, my mother-in-law.
 Both survivors of 5 years and she remembers like it was yesterday.
 Going to chemo treatments with them, appointments, radiation, all of which you never think in the moment – “will this happen to me?”
 In fact, the odds have to be pretty low right?

 Mandi has zero family history of breast cancer.
 Doctors aren’t sure if the pregnancy hormones are what brought the cancer to surface, but regardless, it happened.
 It happened at 37 years old.
 It happened while 27 weeks pregnant.
 Another reminder that nobody is immune to breast cancer.

 Mandi was unable to share her story from her point of view.
 Fortunately, she carried a full-term pregnancy and delivered a healthy baby boy, Spencer, on August 15th, 2019.
 Although her delivery turned into an unexpected c-section, nothing gets this strong lady down.
 She recovered from the delivery and began her weekly chemo treatments.
 She has since had metastases now to her liver which was found in summer of 2022 and will be fighting cancer for the rest of her life.